 What is working in an accelator like?

 At the beginning, we worked from 8 am to 8 pm, it was intense but we really enjoyed it.
 Every week we could meet with mentors from different fields.
 They had great advice for us and great contacts.
-The structure of StarCube motivates you to accelerate your project because every week you have a presentation about what have did in the past week and you cannot just stand there without any results.
+The structure of StarCube motivates you to accelerate your project because every week you have a presentation about what you have done in the past week and you cannot just stand there without any results.
 All nine teams around us made great progress so we were motivated to do better.

 We got information on how to build a company, how to estimate our finance, how to make sure we are going the right direction or how to take logical decisions.
 Later we got together with a design team from Brno and they helped us to make a prototype of the device and a belt for it.
 We also totally rebranded its name and proceeded with marketing.